 4) If I incorporate, will I need to do anything each year to keep the corporation in good standing?

 Yes.
-An annual report filed with the Secretary of State is required each year listing the address of the business and the current shareholder/member.
+An annual report filed with the Secretary of State is required each year listing the address of the company and the current shareholder/member.
 Typically, an attorney prepares this report and updates the corporate minute book by preparing the minutes of the annual meeting.

 5) If I am operating a business with another person, should I form a partnership or incorporate?

-If you are in business with another person, at the very least you should have a partnership agreement indicating who owns the business and how decisions are made in the operation of the business.
+If you are in a corporate venture with another person, at the very least you should have a partnership agreement indicating who owns the business and how decisions are made in the operation of the business.
 Another crucial aspect of the agreement will be determining what happens upon the death of one of the owners.
 Often, it is preferable to set up a corporation or limited liability company so that your personal assets will be protected from the debts of the partnership and for any claims for injuries or property damage resulting from the other partner.

 Business & Corporate Links: